-You have a clear understanding of your physical architecture for the installation (see Architecture and Operations on page 77), and have downloaded and unzipped the archive containing the adapter (see Obtaining the Adapter Components on page 80).
+You have a clear understanding of your physical architecture for the installation (see Architecture and Operations on page 80), and have downloaded and unzipped the archive containing the adapter (see Obtaining the Adapter Components on page 83).

-- Determine where the intermediate database used by the adapter will reside, and log into that database server using an account that has DB Owner privileges. - For details, refer back to Architecture and Operations on page 77. - 2.
-In Microsoft SQL Server Studio, navigate through the unzipped archive for the adapter to C:\Program Files\Flexera\BMCAtriumAdapter\scripts, and run CreateIntermediateDatabase.sql.
+1. Determine where the intermediate database used by the adapter will reside, and log into that database server using an account that has DB Owner privileges.

+For details, refer back to Architecture and Operations on page 80.

 Tip • If the archive cannot be accessed from this database server, first copy the script (or both scripts for a common DB server) from this folder to a location accessible from SQL Server Studio.
+If you use copies of the scripts, modify the paths described below to suit.